-34. Contingent liabilities
+33. Contingent liabilities

-The Group had no contingent liabilities as at 31 December 2021.
+The Group had no contingent liabilities as at 31 December 2022.

-35. Commitments
+34. Commitments

-The Group had no capital or other commitments as at 31 December 2021.
+The Group had no capital or other commitments as at 31 December 2022.

-36. Events after the reporting period
+35. Events after the reporting period

-Depending on the duration of the Coronavirus disease (COVID-19) pandemic, and continued negative impact on economic activity, the Group might experience negative results, and liquidity restraints and incur impairments on its assets in 2022.
-The exact impact on the Group's activities in 2022 and thereafter cannot be predicted.
+Depending on the duration of the conflict between Russia and Ukraine, and continued negative impact on economic activity, the Group might experience further negative results, and liquidity restraints and incur additional impairments on its assets in 2023 which relate to new developments that occurred after the reporting period.